 Scandinavian style is something we have all heard of, but what defines the style is that it can be achieved in so many different ways.
 The countries included under the Scandinavian umbrella include places like Norway, Sweden and Denmark where the style is functional whilst remaining minimal.
 Light and airy, simple and clean are just some ways to describe the style, which makes a Scandinavian bedroom something to be much sought after.

 The Scandinavian way of living is all about making things easier with functionality, however still preserving a strong sense of style and personality.
 Scandinavian style is simple and effortless, yet charming and extremely aesthetically pleasing.
 Taking the clutter out of your space by minimising it and taking some inspiration from the Scandinavian way of being will definitely elevate any space, making you feel more organised and calm.

-Check out this carefully curated collection of 45+ Scandinavian style bedrooms to inspire you to live more minimally!
+Check out our collection of 27 Scandinavian style bedrooms to inspire you to live more minimally!

 1. Laidback look

 This bedroom is the definition of minimalist living.
 The bed is simple, yet so inviting with the cane bedframe and the soft white and beige toned linen.
 And the bedside lamp is both functional and sculptural, which is on-trend.

 While it’s certainly important to make your bed the feature of your room, the styling of your bedside table is equally as important.
 I absolutely love the decor chosen to style this Scandi bedside table!
 The array of candles create calmness, warmth and fragrance, while the second smaller bedside holds reading material and other useful items.